julienlargetpiet/Simple_RegEx/README.md

 ## Important

-If the first condition is an or context with break pattern and multiple conditions, make sure to repeat this condition as it follows. (for the set of characters that have a repetition strictly superior to 0)
+If the first condition is an or context with multiple conditions, make sure to repeat this condition as it follows. (for the set of characters that have a repetition strictly superior to 0)

 ```
 inpt_str = "Caaaaaaaaaaa_aaasympa où l'on pourrait randonner ?";